shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 ```

-The bootstrap function only contains events to register new classes, see public api.
-After all, the following classes are initiated and registered:
+The Bootstrap.php file contains only the events needed to register the new classes.
+The following classes are initialized and registered:

 | Class                     | Description
 |---------------------------|--------------------------
 | BlogMapping               | Defines how a blog data structure looks like
 | BlogDataIndexer           | Populates the blog data into the ES indices
 | BlogProvider              | Helper class which provides data for blog entries
-| ORMBacklogSubscriber      | Traces doctrine events for the blog entity and insert changes into the backlog queue
+| ORMBacklogSubscriber      | Traces Doctrine events for the blog entity and insert changes into the backlog queue
-| BlogSynchronizer          | Handles backlog queue to synchronize blog entities which added by the ORMBacklogSubscriber
+| BlogSynchronizer          | Handles backlog queue to synchronize blog entities which are added by the `ORMBacklogSubscriber`

 To index data into ES, the `BlogMapping`, `BlogDataIndexer` and `BlogProvider` are required.

 ### Additional mapping
-Before data will be indexed, a data mapping has to be created.
-This is defined in the `BlogMapping` class, which looks as follow:
+Before data can be indexed, a data mapping has to be created.
+This is defined in the `BlogMapping` class, which looks as follows:

 ```php
 <?php